 If caught early, colorectal cancer is highly treatable and beatable.
 Some patients who undergo screening have a polyp removed, or cancer discovered, yet had no idea anything was wrong.

-Signs and symptoms of early-stage colorectal cancer are not always obvious or visible.
+Symptoms of early-stage colorectal cancer are not always obvious or visible.

 Blood in the Stool